openoms/lightning-node-management/README.md

 the default setting is:
 `lncli updatechanpolicy 1000 0.000001 144`

 ## Get inbound liquidity

+To make outbound liquidity (to be able to send payments) is easy, you just need to open a channel to well connected, table node.
 To make liquidity on existing (outgoing) channels a payment can be made to a merchant or exchange accepting Lightning and receive the product or withdraw on-chain.

 ### Nodes which connect back:
 * **stackingsats [NODL] [TFTC] [RHR]**